-We are a biotechnology company advancing two innovative platform programs: a new class of oral therapeutics for the treatment of hepatitis B virus (HBV) infection and a novel class of oral biological therapeutics, which are designed to restore health to a dysbiotic microbiome.
-The company's HBV-cure program is aimed at increasing the current low cure rate for patients with HBV and is pursuing several drug candidates that inhibit multiple viral targets throughout the HBV lifecycle.
+We are a biotechnology company advancing two innovative platform programs: (i) HBV-cure program, which is advancing a new class of oral therapeutics for the treatment of hepatitis B virus (HBV) infection and (ii) microbiome program, which is a novel class of oral biological therapeutics, which are designed to restore health to a dysbiotic microbiome.

+The company's HBV-cure program is aimed at increasing the current low cure rate for patients with HBV and is pursuing several drug candidates that inhibit multiple viral targets throughout the HBV lifecycle for possible use alone or in combination therapy.
 Assembly has discovered several novel core protein Allosteric Modulators (CpAMs), which are small molecules that directly target and allosterically modulate a number of HBV core protein (HBc) functions.

-The Company's microbiome program consists of a fully integrated platform that includes a robust strain identification and selection process, methods for strain isolation and growth under current Good Manufacturing Practices (GMP) conditions, and a patent pending delivery system, GEMICEL TM, which allows for targeted oral delivery of live biologic and conventional therapies to the lower gastrointestinal (GI) tract.
+The Company's microbiome program consists of a fully integrated platform that includes a robust strain identification and selection process, methods for strain isolation and growth under current Good Manufacturing Practices (cGMP) conditions, and a patent pending delivery system, GEMICEL TM, which allows for targeted oral delivery of live biologic and conventional therapies to the lower gastrointestinal (GI) tract.
 The lead program from this platform, ABI-M101, is in development for the treatment of C. difficile infections (CDI).
-Using its microbiome platform, the Company is developing additional product candidates.
+Using its microbiome platform, the Company is developing additional product candidates for multiple indications including metabolic disorders, immunotherapy and autoimmune diseases.

-The target of our HBV-cure program is to develop novel drugs that achieve higher cure rates than current therapies.
-To achieve this goal, we are developing a series of new compounds, known as CpAMs with the potential to modulate the HBc at multiple points in the viral lifecycle.

-Our microbiome program consists of a fully integrated platform that includes a robust strain identification and selection process, methods for strain isolation and growth under cGMP conditions, and a patent pending delivery system, GEMICEL TM, which allows for targeted oral delivery of live biologic as well as conventional therapies to the lower GI tract.
-The lead program from this platform, ABI-M101, is in development for the treatment of CDI.